chenhaocs/MCAE/README.md

 First, left-click on the image on the left to select it.
 Then, in the center panel showing the classification results, you can left-click to annotate specific regions.
 The annotated results will be listed in the right panel for category correction.

-> To prevent excessive annotation records from causing slow loading, the backend service in this demo does not retain historical annotation data when users click "Dump" or "Save."
+> To prevent excessive annotation records from causing slow loading, the backend service in this demo does not retain historical annotation data when users click "Dump" or "Save".

 ## Citation